IMG_1043

 • Lingering trauma, grief, self-harm urges, or thoughts of suicide

-• Acting out, rigid routines, or obsessive–compulsive patterns
+• Acting‑out behaviours, rigid routines, or emerging obsessive–compulsive patterns

-• Defiance, missing school, stealing, or damaging property
+• Defiance, school refusal, theft, or property damage

-• Peer or relational difficulties, social withdrawal, or isolation
+• Peer conflict, relational difficulties, social withdrawal, or increasing isolation

-• Frequent headaches, low energy levels, or other physical complaints
+• Frequent headaches, low energy, or other ongoing physical complaints

 • Mood disorders (Depression, Bipolar)